leegrey/RPG-Build/README.md

 `<!-- html style comments -->` are supported.

-In table lists, double slash comments (`// like this`) are supported for exluding items from the table.
+In table lists, double slash comments (`// like this`) are supported for excluding items from the table.

+The `rpgbuild.json` file also supports comments.
+(Comments are not normally a supported feature of JSON, but the files are pre-processed before parsing to strip all comments.)

 ### Outliner Notes